 It depends on your setup.
 There is some overhead for this.
 It’s a file transport so performance will be impacted by the quality of your network connection and the amount of data sent.
 Further, input files are cached on the agents.
 So files that change less often like binary dependencies don’t need to be sent frequently.

-Additionally, Gradle Enterprise also caches input files, so they only have to be transferred once by the build, even if multiple agents require the same input file.
+Additionally, Develocity also caches input files, so they only have to be transferred once by the build, even if multiple agents require the same input file.
 This reduces network bandwidth requirements for the build machine, which is especially helpful for local builds where network bandwidth is often limited.

 C/I Integration Details